fiahfy/simple-clone/README.md

 # @fiahfy/simple-clone

-> Clone(deep copy) object more efficiently than JSON stringify/parse.
+> Clone(deep copy) object more efficiently like JSON stringify and parse.

 ## Installation
 ```